UnlikelyBuddy1/ZI2/README.md

 ## How to use
 ### setting up the application

-Here you can see the "Command" part of the GUI wich is divided in frames
+Here you can see the "Command" part of the GUI wich is divided in Tabs
 <img align="right" src=https://user-images.githubusercontent.com/52712038/91413626-b1b76980-e84b-11ea-93db-af86aac33f67.png>
 - **Demods**
 In which you can select the demod you want and the data you want to plot from it